 1. Educating clients is good business

 Every patient is looking for skin care products that deliver clinical results, and whenever I talk to a patient about their needs, I take time to inform them that any product that will be effective will also have a reaction.
 This means that for around five or six weeks, skin may redden, flake etc before the desired improvement is noticed.
-Reassuring clients about this process means that they understand how medical grade products work, and also that their over-the-counter cosmetic products are designed to deliver a good look, feel and smell, but many not necessarily achieve clinical effectiveness
+Reassuring clients about this process means that they understand how medical grade products work, also that their over-the-counter cosmetic products are designed to deliver a good look, feel and smell, but may not necessarily achieve clinical effectiveness

 2. Skin health dramatically affects aesthetic treatments